A topological counting rule for shells

-Through the involved isomorphism, the rule endows the space of macroscopic isometric deformations with a natural symplectic structure: for any pair of modes $(\t E_i,\gt\chi_i)_{i=1,2}$ in that space
+The static-geometric isomorphism endows the space of effective isometric deformations with a natural symplectic structure: for any pair of modes $(\t E_i,\gt\chi_i)_{i=1,2}$ in that space

-This is a restatement of the Hill-Mandel lemma~\eqref{eq:HM} with the isomorphism~\eqref{eq:iso} in mind.
-Such a relationship was recently derived using purely geometric tools~\cite{Nassar2024,Nassar2024philo}.
-Here, the novelty is in the topological counting rule.
-The above identity reduces, when either mode is a pure membrane, e.g., $\gt\chi_1=\t 0$, or a pure flexure mode, e.g., $\t E_1=\t 0$, to a remarkable identity between the in- and out-of-plane effective Poisson's coefficient of the shell~\cite{Schenk2013,Wei2013,Nassar2017a,Pratapa2019,Nassar2022,Xu2024}.
-Thanks to the construction of the analogy-induced isomorphism, it is possible to draw a whole series of exact relationships among the effective moduli, all summarized into
+This is a restatement of the Hill-Mandel lemma~\eqref{eq:HM} with the isomorphism~\eqref{eq:iso} in mind and with $\gt\str=\t 0$ given that the involved strains are isometric.
+Such a relationship was recently derived using purely geometric tools in cases where either mode is a pure membrane mode, e.g., $\gt\chi_1=\t 0$, so that

+see~\cite{Nassar2024,Nassar2024philo}.
+In other words, the space of effective isometric deformations that are pure membrane modes is orthogonal to the space of isometric bending strains (rotated through $90^\circ$).
+This orthogonality, alone, shows that there can be no more than three effective isometric deformations.
+Here, with the help of the static-geometric analogy, and the minimum energy formulation of the homogenization problem, existence of exactly three modes is proven.

+Equation~\eqref{eq:orthogonality} can be recast as an equality between in-plane and out-of-plane Poisson's coefficients.
+This has been explored by many authors in many cases; see, e.g.,~\cite{Schenk2013,Wei2013,Nassar2017a,Pratapa2019,Nassar2022,Xu2024}.
+Thanks to the isomorphism constructed by the analogy, it is possible to draw a whole series of exact relationships among the effective moduli of a periodic membrane, all summarized into

 This relationship is more robust than the counting rule strictly speaking.
-Indeed, one can reasonably assume that the effective tensor $\t A$ depends continuously on the local membrane stiffness~$\t c$ which can then be taken to $0$ at places so as to create holes.
-By contrast, the above relationship can certainly fail in the presence of handles, in which case $\t A$ can become full rank (e.g., as in a foldcore sandwich panels~\cite{Lebee2012}).
+Indeed, one can reasonably assume that the effective stiffness tensor $\t A$ depends continuously on the local membrane stiffness~$\t c$ which can then be taken to zero at places so as to create holes.
+By contrast, the above relationship can certainly fail in the presence of handles, in which case $\t A$ can become full rank (e.g., as in foldcore sandwich panels~\cite{Lebee2012} and in Figure~\ref{fig:spectrum}a).

 Equation~\eqref{eq:exact} is a ``microstructure-independent'' exact relationship.
 It is reminiscent of earlier works in the theory of composites~\cite{Milton2002}.
 More so, several such works employ what is referred to as a ``translation'', i.e., a transformation that maps fields on the right side of a constitutive equation (e.g., $\gt\str$ in $\gt\sigma=\t c:\gt\str$) onto fields on the left side of the same equation (e.g., $\gt\sigma$).
 In 2D elasticity, a ``translation'' is provided by none other than the $\cof$ operator, i.e., a pointwise $90^\circ$ rotation~\cite{Cherkaev1992}.
 The same ``translation'' is also familiar to practitioners of the art of graphic statics~\cite{Mcrobie2016,Mitchell2016,Tachi2015}.
 Therein, the ``translation'' rotates admissible fields of bar tensions into compatible fields of infinitesimal rotations.